kushalmehta2004/aws-static-portfolio/README.md

 Welcome to my personal portfolio!
 This is a modern, responsive website showcasing my journey as a developer and AWS cloud enthusiast.

 🌐 **Live Website**: [https://s3.ap-south-1.amazonaws.com/your-portfolio-bucket-name/index.html](https://s3.ap-south-1.amazonaws.com/your-portfolio-bucket-name/index.html)
+* Temporarily Unavailable — The website is currently down due to billing issues with my AWS account.
+I'm actively resolving this and it will be back online soon.
 ## � About This Project

 This portfolio represents my first major AWS project as I begin my cloud computing journey.
 I built this to: